Chantal Beaugeant

-Chantal Beaugeant (born 16 February 1961) is a former French heptathlete.
+Chantal Beaugeant (/fr/; born 16 February 1961) is a French former heptathlete.
 In 1989, Beaugeant was banned by the French Athletics Federation for two years after testing positive for performance-enhancing steroids.

 Biography

 She won four French National Athletic titles, three in the heptathlon in 1984, 1985 and 1988, and one in the 400 hurdles in 1986.

 She six times improved the French record in the heptathlon, bringing it to 6,702 pts on 18 June 1988 at the Hypo-Meeting.

 She participated in the heptathlon in the 1984 Olympics and 1988 Olympics but did not finish the competition either time.
 In 1988 in Seoul, she reached the semifinals of the 400m hurdles.
 In 1986, she placed 8th in the heptathlon at the European Championships at Stuttgart.